DocHolliday13x/resty/README.md

   - Displays the response headers and results separately
   - Both headers and results should be "pretty printed" JSON

+- **Lab 29 - RESTy (cont.):** Today will be a doozy.
+We need to add the ability to track history in our application by tracking every API call and storing it in history.
+The following user story details the major functionality for this phase of the project:
+  - As a user, I want to see a list of my previous API calls, so that I can see the results again, quickly.
+The application flow should be as follows:
+  - User enters an API URL
+  - Chooses a REST Method
+  - Clicks the “Go” button
+  - Application fetches data from URL/API
+  - Application stores the API request and returned data into state.
+  - Updates the list of previous API calls.
+  - Application displays the response headers and results separately.
+  - Both headers and results should be "pretty printed" JSON.

+*The stretch goal for today is to store the history in local storage as well as in state.
+When the application loads, use an effect to read from local storage and put that history into state right away.*

 ### Links and Resources

 - [GitHub Actions ci/cd](https://github.com/DocHolliday13x/resty/actions/)